La France Insoumise: Political programme

 Other proposals include withdrawing from the North Atlantic Treaty Organization (NATO) to avoid French involvement in wars waged by the United States and thus only to act within the framework of the United Nations (UN); reinforcing the 35-hour work-week and moving towards 32 hours; and reducing the retirement age to 60.
 This programme, named L'Avenir en commun, was published by the Éditions du Seuil on 1 December 2016.
 It is based around seven axioms: a Sixth Republic; distribution of wealth; environmental planning; withdrawal from European treaties; peace and independence; human progress; and "on the borders of humanity" (ocean, space, and digital); thematic booklets, deepening the proposals of the movement, have also been published as the campaign progressed.
 The book rapidly entered the top 10 best-seller list by 9 December, with 110,000 copies printed.
 It was the subject of an adaptation in digital comic strip, broadcast on the Internet.

-Israel-Palestine conflict

-LFI supported Palestine and BDS movement, was the first party to accuse Israel of committing genocide and criticized French government's support for Israel.
-The party called for sanctions and an arms embargo on Israel and is the only left-wing party in the country who refused to recognize Hamas as a terrorist organization, preferring to design them as “Palestinian forces” responsible for “war crimes”.
-Mathilde Panot said that the party would also recognize Palestine as a country, as Gaza war took place it was one of the main topics discussed by the party during 2024 European Parliament election.
-Reportedly, the party's critics accused it of antisemitism due to its support for Palestine and the party's controversial actions, like aforementioned refusal to call Hamas terrorist group and for choosing Rima Hassan, French-Palestinian jurist, to be LFI's European Parliament member.
-She sparked controversy among the public after saying Hamas is acting "legitimately under international law" in it is conflict with Israel, but that "does not mean that the methods of armed struggle justify everything [...] you do not have the right to commit a number of abuses such as those that have been committed".

-Muslims and Islamophobia

-The party receives high numbers of votes from Muslim communities.
-Recently, Jean-Luc Mélenchon has been accused of changing his policies to attract their votes.
-For example, he began speaking out against Islamophobia in France, notably by participating in the “March Against Islamophobia” in 2019, organized after the Bayonne mosque shooting; he change his view about French secularism and criticized editors of Charlie Hebdo.
+Alleged extremism